kacheryhub/kacheryhub/doc/content-uris.md

 # Output: sha1://943a702d06f34599aee1f8da8ef9f7296031d699
 ```

-This small string is not very interesting, but the advantages of this scheme start to become evident when we consider larger files.
+This small string is not very interesting, but the advantages of the content URI scheme start to become evident when we consider larger files.
 For example, the following is a reference to the plain-text e-book version of *Treasure Island* from Project Gutenberg:

 ```
 sha1://ab42927dabd81c0d7993e369a6a2a1551305aaac/treasure-island.txt